The B.S. in Allied Health Science degree program includes the following required courses:

-- Integrate knowledge from the health, biological and social sciences, and the humanities to provide culturally competent care to individuals, families and communities;
+- Students will be able to integrate knowledge from the health, biological and social sciences, and the humanities to provide culturally competent care to individuals, families and communities.

-- Use evidence and information technology to enhance patient safety and promote quality care outcomes;
+- Students will be able to use evidence and information technology to enhance patient safety and promote quality care outcomes.

-- Integrate principles of leadership in promoting collaboration with interdisciplinary teams;
+- Students will be able to integrate principles of leadership in promoting collaboration with interdisciplinary teams.

-- Analyze how the baccalaureate-prepared health care provider develops professional role identity, including consideration of values, and legal and ethical aspects to healthcare practice.
+- Students will be able to analyze how the baccalaureate-prepared health care provider develops professional role identity, including consideration of values, and legal and ethical aspects to healthcare practice.